 With the 1890s came greater interest in clothing suited to women’s athletics and especially for riding that hugely popular new fad, the bicycle.
 Media at the time often observed that the "wheelwoman of the 1890s" often wore a costume almost identical to, yes, Bloomers.

 Independent Dress Reform: Mary Edwards Walker.
 Independent from the dress reform movement as such is the individual example of dress reformer, feminist, and freethinker Dr. Mary Edwards Walker (1832–1919).
-Walker had been 19 when Elizabeth Smith Miller created the Bloomer costume; when she spoke at the 1857 convention in Canastota, she had already earned a medical degree and begun wearing trousers.
+Walker had been nineteen years of age when Elizabeth Smith Miller created the Bloomer costume.
+When Walker spoke at the 1857 convention in Canastota, she had already earned a medical degree and begun wearing trousers.
 In 1860, she was elected Third Vice President at the NDRA’s fourth annual meeting in Waterloo.
 At the organization’s 1863 conference in Rochester, she was elected Sixth Vice President though she was serving in the Civil War.
 She became the first woman employed as a surgeon by the U.S. Army and in 1866, received the Medal of Honor, to this day the only woman so recognized.
 Walker continued to wear the Bloomer costume until the 1870s, when she abandoned it for the wardrobe she would prefer for the rest of her life: upper middle-class male attire, including trousers, coat, vest, and top hat.